 [Eg 350] This is a course in engineering materials and their applications.
-The technological uses of metals, ceramics, plastics, and composite materials are discussed and explained in terms of their basic atomic structure, and mechanical, thermal, optical, electrical, and magnetic properties.
+The technological uses of metals, ceramics, plastics, and composite materials are discussed and explained in terms of their basic atomic structure, and mechanical, thermal, electrical, and degradation properties.
 Material selection in engineering design is emphasized.
 Prerequisite: CHEM-1200.